ckcollab/ericcarmichael/content/Diablo 2 Botting.md

-Normally this wouldn't be possible, because most bots required the game to be running to generate the maps.
-One of the secret ingredients to my bot was the ability to generate the game map based on the seed received when you join a game.
+Normally this wouldn't be possible, because most bots required the game to be running to see the map and path to the monsters.
+One of the secret ingredients to my bot was the ability to generate the game map based on the seed received on game join.
 I wrapped an API around this map generator and that's what made my bots extra special!

 I couldn't have done any of this without the amazing reverse engineers who shared their work